Servir-Mekong/hydra-floods/README.md

 ### Installation

-The recommended way to get up and started using the `hydrafloods` packages is via a Docker Image.
-Using the Docker image will prevent any issues because of any dependencies for differing operating systems.
-To pull the pre-built image and start a new container, use the following command:
+The recommended way to get up and started using the `hydrafloods` packages is to install using `pip`:

 ```
-docker run -it \
-  -v ~/<PROJECT-DIR>/:/mnt/<PROJECT-DIR> \
-  --name hydrafloods_container kmarkert/hydrafloods
+pip install hydrafloods
 ```

-This command should be a one-time process to download the package and start the container.
-Additionally, this command will mount a local directory (i.e. `~/<PROEJCT-DIR>`) for use within the Docker Container which allows you to edit files locally and use within the container.
-Be sure to change `<PROJECTD-DIR>` within the command to an exisiting local directory.
+`pip` should handle some of the basic dependencies such as the Earth Engine Python API that we need for the majority of the functionality.
+It is planned to add hydrafloods to the conda-forge channel but that is currently not completed.

 To use the `hydrafloods` package successfully, Google Cloud and Earth Engine authentication is necessary.
 Tointialize the Google Cloud environment and authenticate using your credentials, run the following command: